sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``false``)

-This attribute configures whether a test will be marked as risky (see :ref:`risky-tests.unintentionally-covered-code`) when it does not indicate the code it intends to cover using an attribute in code or an annotation in a code comment.
+This attribute configures whether a test will be marked as risky (see :ref:`risky-tests.unintentionally-covered-code`) when it does not indicate the code it intends to cover using an attribute.

 .. _appendixes.configuration.phpunit.processIsolation: